Search

 The performance of a vision transformer model depends on decisions such as that of the optimizer, network depth, and dataset-specific hyperparameters.
 Compared to ViT, CNNs are easier to optimize.

 CNN turns basic pixels into a feature map.
-Later, the feature map is translated by a tokenizer into a sequence of tokens that are then inputted into the transformer.
+Later, a tokenizer translates the feature map into a sequence of tokens and inputs them into the transformer.
 The transformer then applies the attention technique to create a sequence of output tokens.

 Eventually, a projector reconnects the output tokens to the feature map.
 The latter allows the examination to navigate potentially crucial pixel-level details.
 This thereby lowers the number of tokens that need to be studied, lowering costs significantly.

-To fine-tune in better resolutions, the 2D representation of the pre-trained position embeddings is done.
+To fine-tune in better resolutions, we perform the 2D representation of the pre-trained position embeddings.
 This is because the trainable liner layers model the positional embeddings.

 Challenges of Vision Transformers